 What is Tegretol?

-Tegretol (carbamazepine) is an anticonvulsant.
+Tegretol is an anticonvulsant.
 It works by decreasing nerve impulses that cause seizures and pain.

-Tegretol is used to treat seizures and nerve pain such as trigeminal neuralgia and diabetic neuropathy.
-Carbamazepine is also used to treat bipolar disorder.
+Tegretol is also used to treat nerve pain such as trigeminal neuralgia and glossopharyngeal neuralgia.

-You should not take Tegretol if you have a history of bone marrow suppression, if you are also taking nefazodone, or if you are allergic to an antidepressant such as amitriptyline (Elavil, Vanatrip, Limbitrol), desipramine (Norpramin), imipramine (Tofranil), or nortriptyline (Pamelor).
+You should not take Tegretol if you have a history of bone marrow suppression, or if you are allergic to it or to an antidepressant such as amitriptyline, desipramine, doxepin, imipramine, or nortriptyline.

 TELL YOUR DOCTOR ABOUT ALL OTHER MEDICINES YOU USE.
-Some drugs can raise or lower your blood levels of carbamazepine, which may cause side effects or make Tegretol less effective.
+Some drugs can raise or lower your blood levels of carbamazepine, which may cause side effects or make this medicine less effective.
 Carbamazepine can also affect blood levels of certain other drugs, making them less effective or increasing side effects.

-You should not take Tegretol if you have a history of bone marrow suppression, or if you are allergic to carbamazepine or to an antidepressant such as amitriptyline (Elavil, Vanatrip, Limbitrol), desipramine (Norpramin), doxepin (Sinequan, Silenor), imipramine (Tofranil), or nortriptyline (Pamelor).
+You should not take Tegretol if you have a history of bone marrow suppression, or if you are allergic to carbamazepine or to an antidepressant such as amitriptyline, desipramine, doxepin, imipramine, or nortriptyline.

 Tegretol may cause severe or life-threatening skin rash, and especially in people of Asian ancestry.
 Your doctor may recommend a blood test before you start the medication to determine your risk.